 Three main reasons come to mind:

 - Many believers in a deity or deities note that virtually all Agnostics, Atheists, Secular Humanists, etc. lack a specific belief in God, Heaven, and Hell.
-They further believe that these non-theists will act immorally, unethically, and perhaps even criminally.
+They further believe that these non-theists will often act immorally, unethically, and perhaps even criminally.
 Public opinion polls regularly show that Atheists are the most hated and mistrusted segment of the population.
 One indication contradicting this beliefs are other surveys made of the percentage of the inmates in federal prisons who are Atheists.
 Such inmates are extremely rare in prisons compared to their incidence in the general population.

 - Many Christians are aware that the percentage of adults who identify as Christian is dropping.
 In the U.S., the decline is about 1 percentage point a year.
 Meanwhile, the "nones" the adults who are not affiliated with any organized religion are increasing in number at almost the same rate.
-They may regard unbelievers as a threat.
+Believers may regard unbelievers as a threat.

 Worldwide freedom of thought: